Palestinian right of armed resistance: Attacks on civilians

 Birzeit University professor Yousef Shandi argues that attacks by Israel on the Gaza Strip, including civilians, meet the UNGA definition of the crime of aggression.

 Palestinian Islamic Jihad has justified its military actions by citing the Palestinian right to self-defense, in response to the occupation and Israeli attacks on Palestinian civilians.
 Likewise, Hamas has also characterized its military actions as an act of self-defense, citing Israeli violations of Palestinian human rights, destruction of infrastructure in Gaza etc. The founder of Hamas, Ahmed Yassin, differentiated between Palestinian armed struggle against Israel's occupation vs armed struggle against Israeli attacks on Palestinian civilians.

 The occupation itself

 Palestinian professor Yousef Shandi quotes the Nuremberg trials, which upheld the right of self-defense of people against an enemy that "unrightfully" occupies territories.
 But, Israeli professor Yoram Dinstein says that there is a widespread idea that civilians under military occupation have the right to forcibly resist the Occupying power, but this is a misconception.
 If the occupied people try to resist the occupation, Dinstein argues, their actions are crimes that can be punished by the Occupying Power at its discretion.

-John B. Quigley argues it is a legal for a state to try to forcibly recapture its own territory that is currently under occupation.
-For example, in 1973, UNSC did not condemn Egypt and Syria for starting a war to retake the territory Israel took from them in 1967.
+John B. Quigley echoed the argument of R. Y. Jennings, that it is a legal for a state to try to forcibly recapture its own territory that was occupied by an act of aggression.
+For example, in 1973, UNSC did not condemn Egypt and Syria for starting a war to retake the Sinai Peninsula and Golan Heights, which Israel took from them in 1967.